userexperior-technologies/integration-guide/docs/ios.md

 UserExperior SDK has the following APIs which can be used to control the recording.
 The APIs `stopRecording`, `pauseRecording`, `resumeRecording` are optional and they should be only called when you explicitly want to override the default behavior.
 Basically, you can use `pauseRecording` and `resumeRecording` to bypass any user flow which you don't want UserExperior to capture

+**Stop Recording:**
-Stop Recording By default, recording stops automatically once the app goes to background.
+By default, recording stops automatically once the app goes to the background.
 However, you can stop at the desired point by calling this API.

 -   For Objective-C